 Please note parking in Whitby is restricted either pay and display or disc parking.
 You can collect a disc from Whitby Leisure or in town if required.
 With a disc the maximum stay is two hours.
 Whitby do operate a Park and Ride to West Cliff every 15 minutes until 18:30.

 Penrith Rugby Club – for people using the coach transfer, please park on the far left hand side of the car park.
 So we are neatly out of the way of club users over the weekend.

-At Seascale there is a large car park at South Parade on the foreshore where the event start jetty is located there is no charge and no restrictions leaving cars over the weekend.
-Please donot park in bays marked out in BLUE.
+At Seascale there is a large car park at South Parade on the foreshore where the event start jetty is located.
+Please do not park in bays marked out in BLUE.
 These are reserved for staff at Sellafield.